I wish to donate to FOMO’s work to help the children Click Here

-- Project – To provide a blanket to each child m (5000) registered with FOMO
+- Project – To provide a blanket to each child (3500) registered with FOMO

 - Benefit – Health

-FOMO in the past has provided some of the children with blankets, but it is our intention and desire to meet the needs of all the children by providing them with a blanket each.
-Many people think that Africa is hot, but due to the proximity of the mountain the temperature can drop quite dramatically for long periods.
-The children’s sleeping arrangements are normally very poor, sleeping on a simple grass mat on the floor with little in the way of covering.
-The blankets are the first step to directly improve the children’s sleeping conditions which will help alleviate some of the many health issues associated with sleeping on a mud floors.
+FOMO has previously provided some of the children with blankets, but their goal is to provide each child with one.
+Although many people associate Africa with heat, the proximity of the mountain causes the temperature to drop significantly, and the children’s sleeping arrangements are poor, with simple grass mats and little covering.
+Providing blankets would be the first step in improving their sleeping conditions and addressing the health issues associated with sleeping on mud floors.

 Health Care (FORU)–Top

 Project – To assess, educate and treat the medical needs of all children attending FOMO’s centres.
-(More than 4500 children + addtion of around 1500 adults).
-This project is up and running, but needs ongoing fincial support.
+(More than 3500 children + addition of around 500 adults).
+This project is up and running, but needs ongoing finical support.

 Benefit – Humanitarian Aid – Local Employment – Education and Health Care